Gwop

 Live example: AgentRouter (skill.md) — a headless LLM inference store built entirely on Gwop.
 Agents authenticate by wallet, buy a plan with USDC via x402, and spend credits on stateless LLM requests.
 No UI.
 No human.
 Just HTTP.

 Your backend calls Gwop with sk_m_* merchant API keys.
-Agents never talk to Gwop directly — your backend hands them payment URLs, invoice IDs, or JWTs.
+Agents should not call privileged merchant APIs directly.
+Instead, your backend hands them payment URLs, public invoice IDs, or JWTs, and the agent interacts with those public artifacts.
 This is the Auth0 model applied to wallet identity.

 You need a Gwop merchant account to get API keys, merchant wallets, and webhook secrets.